Dod Procter

-Dod Procter (born Doris Margaret Shaw; 1890 - 1972) was a early twentieth-century English artist, best known for Impressionistic landscapes and delicate "nearly sculptural studies of solitary female subjects."
+Dod Procter (born Doris Margaret Shaw; 1890 - 1972) was an early twentieth-century English artist, best known for Impressionistic landscapes and delicate "nearly sculptural studies of solitary female subjects."
 Her sensual portrait, Morning, of a fisherman's daughter in Newlyn, caused a sensation.
 It was bought for the public by the Daily Mail in 1927.

-Dod was the wife of the artist Ernest Procter.
+Dod was married to the artist Ernest Procter.
 They attended art schools in England and in Paris together, where they were both influenced by Impressionism and the Post-Impressionism movements.
 They also worked together at times, sometimes sharing commissions and other times showing their work together in exhibitions.

 Procter was a lifelong artist.
 After Ernest's untimely death in 1935, she travelled to the United States, Canada, Jamaica and Africa.
 She died in 1972 and is buried next to her husband at St Hilary Church, Cornwall.
 She was a member of several artists organisations, such as the Newlyn School and became President of St Ives Society of Artists (STISA) in 1966.
 Her work was exhibited at the Royal Academy on many occasions.